 10 tips for growing blueberries in the backyard

 WANT TO SUCCEED with blueberries?
 Ask the guy with a Ph.D. in the subject, author of all the best books on home-garden fruit growing: Lee Reich, a repeat guest on my public-radio show, and an old friend.
-That’s Lee’s blueberry “gazebo” up top, meant to keep the crop safe from birds and other hungry types.
-All the delicious details…in summary to read, or listen to the podcast (stream from the player at the bottom of the page):
+That’s Lee’s blueberry netted “gazebo” up top, meant to keep the crop safe from birds and other hungry types.
+All the delicious details on how to grow blueberries:

 ALL OF LEE REICH’S instructions except for pruning refer to care of all blueberry plants, whether lowbush or high; pruning details below are for highbush types.
 (That’s him with ripening paw paws, above.)

 - Choose a sunny spot.
 Though blueberries grow in semi-shade in nature, heavier fruiting happens with more sunshine.